mvghgaming/skin-disease-diagnosis/README.md

 ## Support

-- Review `TEST_CASES.md` for examples
 - Check admin dashboard for status
-- Verify all 3 JSON files are valid
+- Verify all 7 JSON files are valid
 - Test API endpoints: `/api/diagnosis`, `/api/rules`
+- Review ER_Diagram.md for database structure
+- See concepts.json for all available attributes